Banner Code: IN-MED-P010, IN-MS-P010

 Total Credits14

-The following grid is for the first semester of the standard, 2-semester pathway into the Master of Education in Special Education with concentration in Early Childhood Education degree:
+The following grid is for the first semester of the Bridge Pathway into the Master of Science in Educational Psychology degree:

 EAP 506Graduate Communication in the Disciplines I4